M-STARX/Guide/docs/source/raspberry-pi.rst

    Example Output: 192.168.20.53

-We will use this IP to do a wifi scan, this will find every device connected to this wifi
+We will use this IP to do a wifi scan, this will find every device connected to this WIFI.

 .. code-block:: Bash